 About the Coalition

-The Lead Safe Cleveland Coalition is a public-private partnership formed to address the issue of lead poisoning in our community.
+The Lead Safe Cleveland Coalition is a public-private partnership formed in 2019 to address the issue of lead poisoning in our community.
 Our approach is preventive, comprehensive, and long-term.

 The Coalition believes no child should ever be lead poisoned.